remexre/particleulary-good-campfire/docs/README.md

 At that point, however, the bottleneck appears to still be the CPU (tested on an Intel i7-6700K and a NVIDIA GeForce RTX 3080 Ti).
 Since the CPU is 8-thread and the problem is embarassingly parallel, a roughly 16-32x increase in the number of particles ought to be possible.

-## TO DO:

-The report should:
-* Address any of the specific questions outlined above for the project you choose
-* Suggest some directions the project could be extended in the future.
-What are the limitations of your current versions and how might you get pass them if given more time?

-This report or webpage should be written in complete sentences (e.g., no bullet points).
-Additionally, the report should be well structured (e.g., section headers), and should make use of figures, images, and videos to help convey the key ideas.

-Since we chose to do option 4 (i.e. implementing an animation technique we didn't) implement in class, we also need to:

-* Explicitly discuss the connection between your topic and topics from the course

 ## Feedback from our peers

 At the time we shared our work with our peers during the progress report, we did